se-tuebingen/bsl-tools/README.md

 ## How to use: HTML

-Currently, the only implemented module is the collapsible AST tree view.
+Currently, the only implemented module is the collapsible AST tree view, with an optional "quiz" mode that starts the tree collapsed and expands if you select the correct production and mark all subexpressions.

 The interface is as follows:
 ```html
 <!-- import the bsl_tools script somewhere on the page, ideally in the head -->